An algorithmic approach to direct spline products: procedures and computational aspects: Introduction

 Beyond its intrinsic theoretical interest, spline multiplication plays a central role in many applications.
 It is a fundamental building block in the construction of Gram (mass) matrices for $L^2$ projections onto spline spaces and in the assembly of system matrices for Galerkin discretizations, particularly within the framework of isogeometric analysis (IgA, \citet{prefinement1}) and spline-based boundary element methods (IgA-BEM).
-In this context, the proposed direct approach integrates naturally into quadrature schemes and assembly pipelines.
-Once the product spline is represented directly in the B-spline basis, integration reduces to the exact integration of B-splines, for which closed-form formulas are available, see, e.g., \citet[Theorem 5]{manni1}.
+In IgA, while many applications employ moderate spline degrees, higher-degree regimes are also relevant due to $p$- and $k$-refinement strategies, where increasing the degree provides faster convergence than mesh refinement (see, e.g., the estimates in \cite{prefinement5, prefinement6}) and is routinely used to achieve high accuracy with few degrees of freedom, as in \cite{prefinement2, prefinement3, prefinement4}.
+Furthermore, under $p$-refinement, the collocation approach already loses $2$--$3$ digits of accuracy for moderate degrees ($p \leq 10$), independently of mesh fineness.
+This loss can be significant in high-accuracy simulations and may be further amplified by subsequent ill-conditioned steps, such as the solution of the resulting Galerkin systems.
+In this context, the proposed direct approach enhances quadrature schemes and assembly pipelines.
+Moreover, once the product spline is represented directly in the B-spline basis, integration reduces to the exact integration of B-splines, for which closed-form formulas are available, see, e.g., \citet[Theorem 5]{manni1}.
 This completely avoids element-wise integration and the use of specialized Gaussian quadrature rules, yielding global (support-wise), exact, and robust integration procedures within spline-based discretization frameworks.
 Spline products are also essential in operations involving rational B-splines (NURBS), such as addition, as well as in various geometric and graphical computations, including distance evaluation between spline curves.
 Moreover, classical spline procedures such as degree elevation can be interpreted as special cases of spline products.

-We stress that the presentation of the paper is limited to the univariate setting only for clarity.
-The proposed approach extends straightforwardly to multivariate tensor-product spline spaces, thanks to the locality of the algorithm and the separable structure of tensor-product bases.
+The presentation of the paper is limited to the univariate setting only for clarity.
+However, the proposed approach extends straightforwardly to multivariate tensor-product spline spaces, thanks to the locality of the algorithm and the separable structure of tensor-product bases.
 Extensions to multivariate NURBS are likewise immediate, since spline products constitute the core operation in rational arithmetic.

 The remainder of the paper is organized as follows.
 In Section \ref{sec:motivation}, we illustrate the importance of direct spline multiplication in practical applications by comparing the direct approach of \citet{morken}, implemented with our algorithm, to implicit interpolation-based methods.
 The results reveal accuracy gaps of several orders of magnitude between direct and implicit approaches, with implicit approaches often becoming numerically unreliable.
 In Section \ref{sec:morken++}, we recall the Oslo Algorithm and the direct formula of \citet{morken}, and reformulate the latter into an algorithmic framework.
 We analyze the computational challenges of a naive implementation and introduce an improved procedure based on a suitable factorization of the terms, together with additional implementation details to ensure numerical stability.
 Section \ref{sec:numerics} is devoted to numerical experiments, where we compare the naive and improved implementations of the direct formula and demonstrate the dramatic gains in computational efficiency.
 Finally, Section \ref{sec:conclusion} concludes the paper and outlines possible directions for future work.